gwallison/open-FF/README.txt

 ******  open-FF  Version explanation ******

+Version 5: Data downloaded from FracFocus on May 14, 2020.
+No other changes.

 Version 4: Data downloaded from FracFocus on March 20, 2020.
 Added the generated field, infServiceCo.
 This field is an attempt to identify the primary service company of a fracking event.
 Including in the output files the